Whether you are a paintball beginner, or new to paintballing, you might be wondering what to wear for paintball today.

 I read somewhere that it is not necessary to cover up your head on a paintball field.
 Head and face protection during the paintball battle is probably the most important aspect of safety.

-Face and head are the most sensitive parts of the body.
+The face and head are the most sensitive parts of the body.
 We have seen gruesome head and face injuries.

 Most people do wear a paintball mask, but not a full-coverage mask so the backside of the head and forehead is exposed to the pellets.